blur-network/dpow-blur/docs/Blur-NN-Setup.md

 *If you get an error about packages, install whichever of the packages you are missing from here:*

-`sudo apt install build-essential cmake pkg-config libssl-dev libunwind-dev libevent-dev libsodium-dev binutils-dev libboost-all-dev autoconf`
+`sudo apt install build-essential cmake pkg-config libssl-dev libunwind-dev libevent-dev libsodium-dev binutils-dev libboost-all-dev autoconf libreadline-dev`